Department website: https://www.chemistry.wvu.edu/

 Nature of the Program

-The Department of Chemistry offers graduate studies leading to the degrees of master of science and doctor of philosophy with research concentration in the areas of analytical, inorganic, organic, and physical chemistry.
+The Department of Chemistry offers graduate studies leading to the degrees of master of science and doctor of philosophy with research concentration in the areas of analytical, chemical education, inorganic, organic, and physical chemistry.
 The master of science and doctor of philosophy degrees require completion of a research project which represents the principal component of the graduate program.
 The M.S. program is limited in scope and involves advanced coursework and a study of a problem in chemical research culminating in the preparation and oral defense of a M.S. thesis.

 The Ph.D. program has a much wider scope than the M.S. program.
 Ph.D. students are expected to take a broad range of advanced coursework, both within and outside of the major area of interest.
 The major emphasis of the Ph.D. program is on research.
 A typical research problem may take several years to complete and involves many advanced techniques and concepts at the frontiers of chemical knowledge.
-The Ph.D. program culminates in the preparation and defense of the Ph.D. dissertation.
+The Ph.D. program culminates in the preparation and oral defense of the Ph.D. dissertation.

 Faculty